V SS Mountain Corps

 The V SS Mountain Corps was a Waffen-SS formation that existed in the later periods of World War II.
-The corps fought against Yugoslav Partisans in the Balkans as part of the 2nd Panzer Army from October 1943 to December 1944.
-At this time it rarely had more than two low strength divisions.
-In 1945, the corps fought on the Oder line as part of the 9th Army, in the Frankfurt am Oder area, and in the Battle of Berlin that followed.
+The corps fought against the Yugoslav Partisans in the Balkans as part of the 2nd Panzer Army from October 1943 to December 1944.
+At this time it rarely had more than two understrength divisions.
+In 1945, the corps fought on the Oder line as part of the 9th Army, in the Frankfurt (Oder) area, and in the Battle of Berlin that followed.

+The corps' war diary was destroyed (with only fragments of copies surviving), likely near the war's end, causing the loss of valuable information on the Yugoslav campaign.